SpectraL519/cpp-ap/README.md

         ```
         > cmake --help
         ```
-        Just try to find a right generator for your system and run mentioned command but subtituting a chosen generator into this command:
+        Just try to find a right generator for your system and run mentioned command by subtituting a chosen generator into this command:
         ```
         > cmake -G "<generator>" ..
         ```